What to Know About Kamado Grills

 - Heat Point: Kamados can maintain consistent temperatures up to 700 degrees F. Your typical backyard gas grill only reaches the 500 F range, making it more difficult to get that perfect sear for your steaks.

 Kamado grills generally only come with grates to lay food upon.
-To increase versatility, you’ll need to purchase a few additional accessories and utensils.
+To increase versatility, you’ll need to purchase a few additional accessories for your Kamado grill.

 For instance, you may be able to cook a pizza on the grates.
 But if you hand-make your crust, you’ll need a pizza stone so the dough doesn’t ooze through the openings.
-Other handy and useful accessories include the clever JoeTisserie, a cast iron Dutch oven and heat-resistant gloves.
+Other handy and useful accessories include the clever JoeTisserie (a spit rod accessory for roasting), a cast iron Dutch oven and heat-resistant gloves.
 Another is a soapstone, a burn-resistant, non-porous, stain-resistant surface you can cook on.
 It permits more uniform cooking without the hassle of extensive clean-up.

 Most Popular Kamado Grills